Standing Dumbbell Fly: How to Do, Muscle Worked, Tips

 It also improves range of motion and flexibility, providing a more isolated workout for the chest and shoulder muscles.

-3. Raise the dumbbell, so that it is at shoulder level or a little higher than shoulder level.
+- Raise the dumbbell so that it is at shoulder level or a little higher than shoulder level.

 What Are The Best Alternate Of Standing Chest Fly

-Before we deep dive into the best standing upward chest alternatives.
-We must remember, a good standing dumbbell chest fly alternative will be able to satisfy the following criteria:
+Before diving deep into the best standing upward chest alternatives, We must remember that a good-standing dumbbell chest fly alternative will satisfy the following criteria.

 1. Incline Dumbbell Squeeze Press

-The incline dumbbell squeeze press is one of the most effective chest pressing exercises which target the inner chest and upper chest.
+The incline dumbbell squeeze press is one of theย most effective chest pressing exercisesย that target theย innerย chest and upper chest.

 2. Incline Dumbbell Fly

-The incline dumbbell fly is a great alternate to the standing dumbbell fly.
+The incline dumbbell fly is a great alternative to the standing dumbbell fly.
 This is one of the best upper chest exercises that you can do during your upper pecs workout.

-Do not only perform a basic flat bench fly, but also add incline variation because the incline bench position allows for the isolation of the harder-to-develop upper pectorals.
+Do not only perform a basic flat bench fly, but also add incline variation because the incline bench position allows for isolating the harder-to-develop upper pectorals.

 Standing dumbbell fly vs lateral raise